Neuromuscular Medicine and Clinical

 13. Methods of Evaluation of the Training Process

-The educational effectiveness of the neuromuscular fellowship is evaluated in a regular and systematic manner.
+The educational effectiveness of the Neuromuscular Medicine Fellowship is evaluated in a regular and systematic manner.
 The quality of the curriculum and the extent to which the educational goals have been are formally assessed once a year.
 Regular evaluations by fellows are utilized in this process.

 14. Mechanisms for Feedback